 A number is divisible by 3 if the sum of its digits is divisible by 3.
 For example, 285 is divisible by 3 because 2 + 8 + 5 = 15 is divisible by 3.
 A number is divisible by 6 if it is divisible by both 3 and 2 (see above rules).
 A number is divisible by 9 if the sum of its digits is divisible by 9.
 For examples, 285 is not divisible by 9 because 2 + 8 + 5 = 15 is not divisible by 9.

 A number is divisible by 4 if the last two digits of the number are divisible by 4.
 For 7, there are a couple of strategies to use.
-Please see Divisibility Math Tricks to Learn the Facts or Another Divisibility Test for 7 for more information.
+Please see Divisibility Tricks for Learning Math for more information.
 A number is divisible by 8 if the last three digits are divisible by 8.
 This is the standard rule which can be a little sketchy for larger numbers, like who knows if 680 is divisible by 8?
 Because of this, we offer our Math-Drills.com solution which requires a little arithmetic, but can be accomplished quite easily with a little practice.
 As you know 8 is 2 to the third power, so we thought if you could divide the last three digits of a number by 2 three times, it would be divisible by 8.
 680 ÷ 2 ÷ 2 ÷ 2 = 340 ÷ 2 ÷ 2 = 170 ÷ 2 = 85.
 We have a winner!
 680 is indeed divisible by 8.

 Dividing numbers in number systems other than decimal numbers including binary, quaternary, octal, duodecimal and hexadecimal numbers.